 The lowest tax bracket in England, Wales, and Northern Ireland is the basic rate.
 This applies to earnings between £12,571 and £50,270 and is taxed at 20%.

-In Scotland, the lowest tax bracket is the starter rate.
-The starter rate applies to earnings between £12,571 and £15,397 and is taxed at 19%.
+In Scotland, the lowest tax bracket is the starter rate, which applies to earnings between £12,571 and £15,397.
+HMRC applies 19% for the starter rate of tax.

-How can I reduce my UK tax bill?
+How can I reduce my UK Income Tax bill?

 It may be possible to reduce your Income Tax bill by increasing pension contributions, delaying income from dividends, or making charitable donations.

 If you’re employed, increasing your pension contributions can reduce your gross income, which may put you into a lower tax bracket.
-If you’re self-employed, you can claim tax relief on pension contributions or charitable donations.
+Your private pension contributions are usually tax-free within certain limits.
+If you’re self-employed, you can claim tax relief on pension or charitable donations.

 At what age do you stop paying National Insurance?